wp-plugins/appear-in-wp/readme.txt

 Contributors: UaMV
 Donate link: http://vandercar.net/wp
-Tags: appear, in, video, chat, conference, webrtc Requires at least: 3.1
+Tags: appear, in, video, chat, conference, webrtc, teleconference Requires at least: 3.1
 Tested up to: 3.8
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv2 or later

 Adds appear.in rooms to your site via shortcode

 == Description ==

-The appear.in WP plugin harnesses the power of [appear.in](http://appear.in "appear.in") allowing site owners to embed secure peer-to-peer video chat rooms on a self-hosted WordPress site via the [appear_in] shortcode.
+Harness the power of [appear.in](http://appear.in "appear.in") by embedding secure peer-to-peer video chat rooms on a self-hosted WordPress site via the [appear_in] shortcode.

 = Shortcode =